tableau/connector-plugin-sdk/docs/design.md

 ## Choose a connection class

 The <span style="font-family: courier new">class</span> attribute is a unique key for your connector.
 Make it something that is unlikely to be used by another connector.
 When Tableau loads the connectors at startup, if the class is already registered, the connector will not be loaded.
-The class is also stamped in Tableau Workbook (.twb or .twbx) files and Tableau Datasource (.tds) files to identify what connector that particular connection was using.
+The class is also stamped in Tableau Workbook (.twb or .twbx) files and Tableau Data Source (.tds) files to identify what connector that particular connection was using.

 ## Choose a superclass